 In my neighborhood Rizoupoli in Athens, near the church of the Prophet Elijah, a large cave of 2,500 m² is spreading under the urban agglomerations.
-It is the largest known cave in the region of Attica.
+It is one of the largest known caves in the region of Attica.
 Inside the cave traces of human presence from the 5th millennium BC have been identified.
 It is also believed that it was used as one of the hideouts of the bandit Davelis, in 1800´s.

 Unfortunately, the cavehas been severed damaged bythe continuous buildingof the area in previous decades.The old entrance to thecave, situated on a fenced plot at Komanon street, is today sealed by the Greek Ministry of Culture.

 Cave first discovered entrance, now sealed by ministry of Culture

 Large cave of 2500 sq m spreads under our house and neighborhood in Rizoupoli densely populated area